AlbertProfe/howContextWorks/docs/context.md

 Think of a Context object like a **global container for shared state**:

 1. The `Provider` acts as a "source" that supplies data.
 2. Components consuming the context (via `useContext`) act as "listeners" that read from this source.

 ## Exmaples

-Here are 5 simple examples to demonstrate the use of the `useContext` hook in React, these examples showcase how `useContext` simplifies state sharing across components without prop drilling.:
+Here are **6 simple examples to demonstrate the use of the `useContext` hook in React**, these examples showcase how `useContext` simplifies state sharing across components <mark>without prop drilling</mark>:

 ### 1. **Basic Context Example**